balassit/balassit.github.io/readings/PeakPerformance.md

 However, you can be consumed by your passions.
 Watch for an `upcoming article` on what passion is and how it relates to your goals.

+**3. Breakthroughs**:
+Breakthroughs occur when people realize the arbitrary nature of their own field and open their minds to the possibility of possibility.
+You can create channels to learn how to solve new problems by approaching them with a different mindset.

+**What to expect from the book**:
+ - scientific cycle behind growth and development
+ - how to prime for peak performance and daily productivity
+ - the power of purpose as a performance enhanceer